Types of Irrigation- Flow and Lift Irrigation Full Details

 Flow irrigation- Major among types of irrigation

 Flow irrigation is that type of irrigation in which the supply of irrigation water available is at such a level that it is conveyed on to the land by the gravity flow.
-Flow irrigation is divided into three types.
+The Flow irrigation is an irrigation method where water supply is conveyed to agricultural fields by gravity flow from sources like rivers or canals, without external energy.
+It includes perennial irrigation and inundation irrigation, making it cost-effective and widely used.
+Understanding flow irrigation systems and its difference with lift irrigation is crucial for efficient water management.

 So, what are these?
 Relax.
 We will take one at a time and learn.